-As discussed previously, emissions of NOx from Alternative 3, Configuration D are expected to exceed the SCAQMD regional significance thresholds during sediment removal.
+As discussed previously, emissions of $NO_X$ from Alternative 3, Configuration D are expected to exceed the SCAQMD regional significance thresholds during sediment removal.
 This exceedance will not be consistent with air quality management plans and therefore will result in a significant cumulative impact.
 This impact will be reduced in comparison to the Proposed Project due to the reduction in excavation area and associated sediment removal activities.

-Emissions of VOC, NOx, PM{10} , and $PM{2.5}$ are not expected to exceed the SCAQMD regional significance thresholds during reservoir management.
+Emissions of VOC, $NO_x$ , $PM{10}$ , and $PM{2.5}$ are not expected to exceed the SCAQMD regional significance thresholds during reservoir management.
 The SCAQMD considers construction-related emissions that do not exceed the project-specific thresholds will not result in a cumulative impact.

 As with the Proposed Project, Alternative 3, Configuration D with Mitigation Measures MM AQ-1 and MM AQ-2, significance threshold would not be exceeded for emissions of particulate matter and CO; and no significance threshold would be exceeded during reservoir management under either option.
-While every effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce the NO_x emissions to a level of less than significant.
-Therefore, this impact remains potentially significant and unavoidable.
+Implementation of Mitigation Measures MM AQ-1 and MM AQ-2 will result in a reduction of $NO_X$ emissions and will reduce the $NO_X$ emissions to a level of less than significant for the sediment removal phase.

-Sediment removal will not exceed any localized significance threshold except for combined NO_x emissions.
-Implementation of these mitigations would reduce the combined NO_x emissions of Alternative 3, Configuration D during the sediment removal phase; however, while every effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce the NO_x emissions to a level of less than significant.
-Therefore, this impact remains significant and unavoidable.
+Sediment removal will not exceed any localized significance threshold except for combined $NO{\chi}$ emissions.
+Implementation of these mitigations would reduce the combined $NO{\chi}$ emissions of Alternative 3, Configuration D during the sediment removal phase to a level of less than significant.